 - You have not previously been featured in Spotlight on Young Researchers

-The deadline to send stories is Monday, 4 March 2019, but you are very welcome to send your story before.
-The stories collected will be published as FNR Highlights throughout Spring and Summer 2019 and promoted via the FNR’s online channels.
+The deadline to send stories is Wednesday, 26 February but you are very welcome to send your story before, as the first story is planned to be published in the days following the deadline.
+The stories collected will be published as FNR Highlights throughout Spring and Summer 2020 and promoted via the FNR’s online channels.

 How do I send my story?